Skip to content

 You should also factor in the physical differences that exist between these two bird species.
 Specifically, the size can make it impossible for the two to crossbreed.

-See also: Can Budgies Eat Spinach?
-Find Out The Facts To Consider
+See also: Can Budgies Eat Strawberries?
+(Read This Guide To Find Out)

 Cockatiels usually measure 12 to 14 inches in length and are generally bigger than budgies which can measure 5 to 11 inches.
 There would be problems with egg laying due to this size difference unless the female is a cockatiel.